johnbillion/query-monitor/docs/wordpress-debugging/how-to-use.md

 Alternatively, [download from GitHub](https://github.com/johnbillion/query-monitor/releases) or [install via Composer](https://packagist.org/packages/johnbillion/query-monitor).

+## Browser dev tools extension

+Query Monitor is also available as a [browser dev tools extension](/wordpress-debugging/browser-extension/) that adds a Query Monitor panel to your browser's developer tools as an alternative to using the in-page panel.

 ## Usage

 While you're logged in as an Administrator you'll see a new menu in the admin toolbar: